SuryanshOps/python-security-automation/01-network-recon/README.md

 ## Executive Summary

 The **Simple Python Port Scanner (SPPS)** is a lightweight, dependency-free network utility designed to identify open TCP ports on a host system.
-Built entirely using Python's standard library, this project serves as a practical application of computer science concepts, specifically focusing on network engineering, socket programming, and system-level I/O operations.
+Built entirely using Python's standard library, this project serves as a practical application of foundational computer science concepts, specifically focusing on network engineering, socket programming, and system-level I/O operations.

-By avoiding third-party libraries, the project demonstrates a foundational understanding of how operating systems handle network traffic and resource allocation at the socket level.
+By avoiding third-party libraries, the project demonstrates a core understanding of how operating systems handle network traffic, exception handling, and resource allocation at the socket level.

 ---